Y’all, can we have a conversation here? Do you use essential oils?

 40. You don’t need to hunt down that “single use” stainless steel cleaner anymore.
 Multi-use lemon oil is great for cleaning stainless steel appliances.
 You’ll love the way stainless looks and smells!

-42. Peppermint oil activates the limbic function in your brain.
-The limbic function helps control things like emotions and long-term memory and is related to olfactory structures in your nose.*
+42. Diffuses peppermint oil to activate the limbic function in your brain.
+The limbic function helps control things like emotions and long-term memory and is related to olfactory structures in your nose.

 45. Cutting boards can harbor bacteria in your kitchen.
-Rub them with coconut oil and lemon oil.
-Nobody wants to taste the chemicals you have in your cleaning closet, yet most people love the taste of lemon!*
+Rub them with coconut oil and lemon oil to get them clean.

 48. Lavender in coconut oil can give protection from the sun.